sarthtalati/v1.1-API-Documentation/source/includes/_customer.md

 Parameter | Description
 --------- | -----------
-Customer Identifier* | Pass any identifier (mobile/email/external_id/user_id) of the customer whose details you want to retrieve <br> For example, mobile=44700900000.
-To retrieve details of multiple customers at a time, pass each value separating with come.
-For example,  mobile=44700900000,44700900999,4470090345 user_id | Returns the unique id of the customer generated at our end when the customer is registered next_slab=true | Returns the details of next tier of the  loyalty customer slab_history=true | Returns the details of loyalty tier changes of the customer registered_store | Returns the store at which customer is registered.
+Customer Identifier* | Pass any identifier (mobile/email/external_id/user_id) of the customer whose details needs to be retrieved <br> For example, mobile=44700900000.
+To retrieve details of multiple customers at a time, pass each value separating with comma (,) For example,  `mobile=44700900000,44700900999,4470090345` user_id | Returns the unique id of the customer generated at our end when the customer is registered next_slab=true | Returns the details of next tier of the  loyalty customer slab_history=true | Returns the details of loyalty tier changes of the customer registered_store | Returns the store at which the customer is registered.
 This is returned by default. registered_till | Returns the store-TILL at which the customer is registered.
 This is returned by default. fraud_details=true | Returns the fraud details of a customer.
-This field is returned by default ndsc_status=true | Returns the preferences of the customer in receiving store's SMSs and emails optin_status=true | Returns the services (sms/email) to which the customer has opted in and opted out expiry_schedule=true | Returns the details of points expiry date expired_points=true | Returns the details of expired points of the customer. points_summary=true | Returns issued and redeemed history of customer's points promotion_points=true | Returns the history of promotional points of the customer.
-You can also see points the issued store and the expiry date membership_retention_criteria=true | Returns the criteria set for membership retention (for membership based loyalty program)
+This field is returned by default ndsc_status=true | Returns the status of the customer's registered mobile number on NDSC/DND optin_status=true | Returns the services (sms/email) to which the customer has opted in and opted out expiry_schedule=true | Returns the details of points expiry summary expired_points=true | Returns the details of expired points of the customer points_summary=true | Returns the history of points issued and redeemed promotion_points=true | Returns the history of promotional points issued and redeemed.
+It also shows the store that issued the points and expiry date for each set of points issued membership_retention_criteria=true | Returns the criteria set for membership retention (for membership based loyalty program) - in a specific duration, the minimum number of visits and minimum lifetime purchases amount required to continue in the same tier/membership

 ### Request URL
 `https://api.capillary.co.in/v1.1/customer/get?format=xml&<identifier_type>=<identifier_value>`